 The computer application that compiles our membership count contains a series of algorithms to detect potential duplicate members in your country and make sure only one is counted.
+The global IT Team regularly checks these.

-Sometimes, though, these people are not duplicates, but people who happen to share the same or similar name.
-Your job is to check these people, merging duplicate records AND identifying false duplicates so that both people will be counted.
+Sometimes, though, these people are not duplicates, but members who happen to share the same or similar name.
+Other times the program fails to detect records that really are duplicates.

+Your job is to check these people, merging duplicate record AND identifying false duplicates so that both people will be counted.